 You can also call ACON on (02) 9206 2000 or the NSW PrEP Infoline on 1800 451 624 or go to here for information on other options for accessing PrEP.

 Worried you have been exposed to HIV?

-PEP (post-exposure prophylaxis) is a medication you can take within the first 72 hours after having unprotected sex if you think you have been exposed to HIV.
+PEP (post-exposure prophylaxis) is a medication you can take within 72 hours after having unprotected sex if you think you have been exposed to HIV.
 It is effective at preventing the transmission of HIV.
-More information about PEP.
+Find out more about PEP.